rafaelchaska/DVD-Rental-Project/README.md

 * Sports genre is the highest selling genre to be rented
 * Music Genre is the lowest selling genre to be rented

-###### Question 2 Can we know how many distinct users have rented each genre?
+###### Question 2 How many distinct users have rented each genre?

 Analysis: Tables **category > film_category > inventory > rental**

+Use the COUNT function to find the number of customers.
-Next, add the DISTINCT clause to find unique customers to prevent duplication.
+Next, add the DISTINCT clause next to the COUNT function to find unique customers to prevent duplication.
+Finally, use the GROUP BY clause to group each genre to its number of customers and ORDER BY to sort the distinct customers in descending order to find the highest number of customer for each genre.

 Result: